-Shut off that TV and use these creative kid-friendly ideas to keep your children entertained all winter long.
+Shut off the TV and use these creative kid-friendly ideas to keep your children entertained all winter long.

 When Mother Nature gives us her worst, create fun activities for your family using things you already have.
 See what you can do for FREE with your kids this winter without even leaving your home.